gxiaolab/L-GIREMI/README.md

          -o SAM_FILE GENOME_FILE FASTQ_FILE
 ```

-Then, remove unmapped and non-unique mapped reads from SAM file, and
+Then, remove the unmapped and non-uniquely mapped reads from the SAM
-sort SAM into an indexed BAM file.
+file, and sort it into an indexed BAM file.

 ```{bash}
 samtools view -O BAM -F 2052 -h $SAM_FILE | \